jiakaiBot/deCloudflare/tool/cfdomains/README.md

 - Look up Cloudflare domain list, offline or online
 - Replace CF links in your writings (text, HTML and Markdown)
 - Categorise the domain list
-- Join as warrior to help our mission
+- Join as warrior to help our mission (CfDomains Warrior)

 ### What is CfDomains Warrior?